YichaoOU/HemTools/docs/content/NGS_pipelines/hicpro_split.rst

-Analysis of Hi-C data using HiC-Pro
+Analysis of Hi-C and capture-C data using HiC-Pro
 ==========================

 ::